TheresaLui/SelfHelpContent_v2/articles/microsoft.azuredata.postgresinstances/slowqueryperf.md

 ## **Recommended Steps**

 * Review your queries for any changes that might have caused the unexpected behavior
 * Monitor the resource consumption of your server using Grafana & Kibana Dashboards.
-If you max out either IO or compute resources, increase scale up the resource that you are limited on
+If you max out either IO or compute resources, increase scale up the resource that you are limited on.
 * Verify that you are experiencing slow query performance due to query execution itself you can prefix EXPLAIN ANALYZE in front of the query and look at the Execution time value
 * Ensure you have the right set of indexes created for your queries
 * Make sure that there are no deadlocks in the concurrent queries
 * Only retrieve the columns you really need instead of using `SELECT *`
-* Double-check your PostgreSQL logging settings (see below)Check if there was any schema changes, for example
+* Double-check your PostgreSQL logging settings (see below).
+Check if there was any schema changes, for example:
    * Whether an index was dropped
    * If you added columns, do you need a new index?
 * Check if a significant proportion of the data was changed.
-If so did you update the indexes
+If so, did you update the indexes?

 ## **Recommended Documents**